 - Develop a proposal for a thesis topic in consultation with a faculty member.
 Admissions to the program will be based on the quality of the thesis proposal.
 In general, the proposal involves framing a question that can serve as the basis of a thesis project.
 Expertise in the topic is not required at the proposal stage.

-- Include a current transcript of your studies, verifying that your GPA in the major (political science) and college is 3.5 or higher.
-Unofficial transcripts are acceptable.
+- Include you unofficial transcript, verifying that your GPA in the major (political science) and college is 3.5 or higher.